qxdddliu/m-1/README.md

    - `Problem:` I don't know anyone that will take me seriously yet :)
 5. Something I haven't or can't even imagine.

-2 is the answer with the least number of assumptions so now the questions becomes `Q2` & `Q3`:
+Using Occam's razor 2 is the possible answer with the least number of assumptions so now the questions becomes `Q2` & `Q3`:

 `Q2: How do you create a safe neural lace for anyone who wants one?`.